Humla & Kailash Saga with Western Tibet Overview

-One of the most famous places, Mount Kailash, located on the far western Ngari province of the Tibet, is known to the Tibetans by the name of ‘precious snow peak’.
-Conjoining with Buddhist and Hindu belief, Mount Kailash serves as the home to their supreme god.
-Without a doubt, Kailash is the most sacred place of Asia, revered by Hindus, Buddhist, Jains and other ancient religions.
+One of the most famous places, Mount Kailash, located in the far western Ngari province of Tibet, is known to the Tibetans by the name of ‘precious snow peak’.
+Conjoining with Buddhist and Hindu beliefs, Mount Kailash serves as the home to their supreme god.
+Without a doubt, Kailash is the most sacred place in Asia, revered by Hindus, Buddhists, Jains, and other ancient religions.
 According to the belief, Mount Kailash caters as the pathway to atone for the sins of life.
 One cannot take a trip to Mount Kailash without dipping in the waters of Lake Manasarovar.
 It is more of religious practice followed by all people irrespective of its religion.
 Mount Kailash is peaked at 6714 meters accounting for the snow-clad mountains, filled with the Tibetan pilgrims alongside the valley to pay homage to their sacred place.
-Four great rivers of Asia: the Ganga (Karnali), the Indus, the Sutlej and the Tsangpo (Brahmaputra) flow around the never-ending Tibetan plateau.
+Four great rivers of Asia: the Ganga (Karnali), the Indus, the Sutlej, and the Tsangpo (Brahmaputra) flow around the never-ending Tibetan plateau.

 - Sacred Mountain Mt.
 Kailash

 - A pilgrimage site for both Hindus and Buddhists